-Online brokers are flooding the financial services industry, offering up their services to eager investors looking to get their money put to work through the stock market.
+Online brokers are flooding the financial services industry, offering up their services to eager investors looking to put their money to work in the stock market.

-As a beginner, it can be intimidating to choose which to use.
-There are a multitude of options to choose from and this is an important decision.
+As a beginner, it can be intimidating to choose which platform to use.
+There is a multitude of options to choose from and it's an important decision.

-Today we are going to break down TD Ameritrade vs Public, two of the hottest brokers in the industry today.
-By reviewing the features, fees, pros, and cons of each online broker, we hope that this article helps you in determining whether TD or Public is a better fit for you.
+Today, we are going to break down TD Ameritrade vs Public, two of the hottest brokers in the industry today.
+By reviewing the features, fees, and pros and cons of each online broker, we hope that this article helps you distinguish whether TD or Public is a better fit for you.

 TD Ameritrade is a stock trading platform tailored towards shorter-term buying and selling.
-TD has been around for decades and is one of the most well-known apps out there when it comes to trading.
-In addition to stocks, they also offer a number of other assets and account types.
+TD has been around for decades and is one of the most well-known applications, alongside Fidelity and Charles Schwab.
+In addition to traditional stock investment, they also offer a number of other assets and account types.

-Public is a newer investing app that takes a simpler approach.
+Public is a new investing app in the industry that takes a simpler approach.
 Instead of tailoring their platform towards short-term traders, Public aims to provide long-term investors with the tools they need.
 They also bring a unique mix of social media features to the investing space.

-Both apps allow investors to invest in the stock market.
+Both apps provide avenues for investors to take part in the stock market.
 However, they both take a very different approach and focus on a different audience.
 This review will break down the core features of Public vs TD Ameritrade to help you decide which is best.

 TD Ameritrade Review 2021: Best Brokerage Platform?